IGC-Advanced-Imaging-Resource/image-analysis-python-napari/learners/setup.md

 :::::::::::::::: solution
 ### Installation on Windows with Conda

 This assumes that you already have Anaconda installed on your system.
-You will need to use the 'Anaconda' prompt option to open a terminal session with Conda loaded:
+There should be an 'Anaconda Prompt' option in the start menu.
+Select this to open a terminal session with Conda loaded, and run:

        > conda create --name devbio-napari napari=0.4.19 python=3.9 devbio-napari pyqt -c conda-forge -c pytorch